 Below is the first trailer of the game running on the New Nintendo 3DS:

 The new hardware also boasts improved CPU, which will improve general performance and speed as well as the eShop browsing and downloading experience.
+There’s also a micro SD slot, shown in the image below.

 Finally, the New Nintendo 3DS and 3DS XL will be Amiibo-friendly, so the new line of Nintendo-branded figures that interact with games will also be a part of the 3DS moving forward.